MSP newbie? Keep reading. Ready to go? Check out your options here.

 Use our moving cost calculator to estimate your moving costs to Minneapolis.

 Also, if you are coming from out-of-state, be sure to have a look at our moving guide for more info and tips.

 And if you’re moving somewhere that requires you to park on public property to unload your stuff, you’ll probably need a permit.

 Passes will cost you $0.50 – $1/ft/day depending on where in the city you’re parking.

 Here’s the link to apply for a Minneapolis parking pass.

 Before you get too settled in, make sure to take care of these last few logistical details to make sure you’re fully established as a Minneapolis resident.

-The best first stop to get an idea of what exactly a city has to offer is the Minneapolis Things to Do page on the city’s official travel site.
+The best first step to get an idea of what exactly a city has to offer is the Minneapolis Things to Do page on the city’s official travel site.

-And nature-lovers will be delighted to find out that Twin City parks are rated among some of the best in the nation!
+There are plenty of things to do for those who enjoy the great outdoors!
+Nature-lovers will be delighted to find out that Twin City parks are rated among some of the best in the nation.